wso2/docs-is/en/docs/guides/mfa/2fa-email-otp.md

 4. Save the configurations and restart the server.

-## Enable email OTP for an application
+## Enable email OTP for a SP

-To enable Email OTP for MFA, you need to configure the email OTP as an authenticator and add Email OTP in the authentication flow of the application.
+To enable email OTP for MFA, you need to configure the email OTP as an authenticator and add it to the authentication flow of the application.

 ### Prerequisites
 - You need to [set up the sample]({{base_path}}/guides/adaptive-auth/adaptive-auth-overview/#set-up-the-sample) application